What are the responsibilities and who is a pro-tem Speaker

 India

-New Delhi, Nov 26: The floor test in Maharashtra will be conduced by a pro-tem Speaker as per the directive of the Supreme Court.
+New Delhi, Nov 26: The floor test in Maharashtra will be conducted by a pro-tem Speaker as per the directive of the Supreme Court.

 Who is a pro-tem speaker, what is his or her role.
 Let us find out.